Davis-3450/hormone-calculator/README.md

 - Check if hormones are within the normal range.
 - View reference ranges for hormones (Testosterone, Estradiol, Prolactin, Progesterone)

+## Why?
+- I wanted to learn more about hormones and how to convert them between different units.
+- There are many people who may need this and for whatever reason there aren't many tools out there.

 ## Technologies

 - React